nv-fp/ErsatzJam/README.md

 **Navigation 2**
 Once I got the above bug sorted I noticed that from time to time the nav agent got stuck on nothing and left the guided agent bouncing / vibrating between two points.
 I was able to unstick them consistently buy nudging with another rigid body.
 Any timing-based guard puzzles must have a solution or understanding of this.
 I haven't done any digging here but I can't imagine it's a unique issue.

+**Navigation Honorable Mention**
+I can't find documentation of this but I think it may be true and I'm pretty sure I got it from one of the threads/guides I was reading...

+`NavigationRegion2D` will only bake the Layer0 into a navmesh which is (technical term) "some fucking bullshit."

 **On handling sprite animations**
 Godot leans super hard into in-editor definitions for everything but stuff like animation.
 We will almost certainly need to work on pipeline tooling for this.
 I never want to spend another minute of my life cutting sprite sheets into animation frames manually.